jonasclick/SkySoar/README.md

 ## The Practice Barometer Formula
 The poster of [Deutscher Aero Club e.V.](https://www.daec.de), as you can [find it here](https://www.daec.de/media/files/2023/Sportarten/Segelflug/Downloads/DAeC-Trainingbarometer_A3-Plakat_RZ_Druck_a.pdf), differentiates **three training states: red, yellow and green.** If using the poster to determine the practice state a pilot manually checks her/his flight logs to then sum the amount of flight hours of the past six months and the amount of starts in the past six months.
-With those two sums she/he can draw an imaginary line in the poster and the center point of this line will fall in either the red, yellow or green are of the barometer, representing the current training state.
+With those two sums she/he can draw an imaginary line in the poster and the center point of this line will fall in either the red, yellow or green area of the barometer, representing the current training state.

 **The app automates this process:**